 Support for disabled students

-The funding available for disabled students has risen in the last year.
-This is to help the move towards a more inclusive model of education, and to support the growing number of students reporting mental health problems.
+The funding available to providers to support disabled students has risen in recent years.
+This is to help the move towards a more inclusive model of education, and to support the growing number of students reporting disabilities and mental health problems.

 Funding increased following a review in 2015.
 This showed how higher education providers supported students with specific learning differences, like Dyslexia, and also how they supported students with mental health problems.